 \textbf{Experiment Setup.} We evaluate our \emph{SCOPE} framework as a plug-and-play adapter on multiple pretrained EFMs.
 Training is performed in two stages.
 In the first stage, we construct supervision using only the training data: labeled samples provide direct supervision, while unlabeled samples are used without labels to induce task priors, class prototypes, and confidence-aware pseudo-labels.
 In the second stage, all backbone parameters of pretrained EFMs are frozen, and only the proposed \emph{ProAdapter} is optimized.
 Notably, the validation set is used only for model selection in the second stage and is not involved in any part of the first stage, while the test set is strictly held out throughout.

 Across all backbone models, we adopt the same task-specific classifier head used in the original EFMs to ensure a fair comparison.
 Experiments are conducted on 40GB NVIDIA A100 GPUs.
 All models are trained using AdamW with a batch size of 64 and backbone-specific learning rates following its original setups.
-Results are reported as mean $\pm$ standard deviation over 5 random seeds.
+We report the mean performance over five random seeds.
 For all backbone models, \emph{ProAdapter} are inserted into the last three layers.
 We modulate transformer layer outputs and insert \emph{ProAdapter} within residual layers for SSM-style backbones.
-Additional hyperparameter details are provided in Appendix~\ref{appendix:hyper}.